aalvarez359/3dunet-vs-medam-brain-tumor/README.md

 Google Drive Directory Guide

-weights: Contains all weights needed to replicat inference for each of the datasets and modalities.
+weights: Contains all weights needed to replicate inference for each of the datasets and modalities.
 To run inference using the same weights that I did, make sure the inference script is pointed to the appropriate dataset_json and data_split_json directories.
 All weights should be in the appropriate data_split_json directory. checkpoint weights are for the highest attained dice score and last weights are for the last epoch's dice score.
 MSD 4 modality Unet inference is ready to run Inference using the best weight from the shared google drive.
 Notebook on this repository inference/msd/3d_unet_msd_inf.ipynb

   Ex: SAVE_DIR  = "/content/drive/MyDrive/3dunet_medsam2_drive/data_split_json/msd_task01" # Save to Google Drive